umr-amap/StormR/README.md

 ## Data source

-To run StormR functions users have to provide a tropical cyclone storm track dataset in which the location and some characteristics of storms are given across their lifetime.
-By default we propose to use the data provided by USA agencies in the IBTrACS database [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
+To run StormR functions users have to provide a tropical cyclone storm track dataset in which the location and some characteristics of storms are given across their lifespan.
+By default we propose to use the data provided by USA agencies in the IBTrACS database [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive) (Knapp et al., 2010).
 This database provides a fairly comprehensive record of worldwide tropical storms and cyclones with a 3-hours temporal resolution since 1841.
 Other databases can be used as long as the following fields are provided:

 | **Field name** | **Description** | **Example** | **Type** |
 |:---|:---|:---:|:---:|